-I’m usually a baseball hat guy when I travel, and Melin makes some of the sturdiest and most customizable lids around.
-The Split Crushed Fit is perfect for men who lead an active lifestyle.
+I’m usually a baseball hat guy when I travel, and melin makes some of the sturdiest and most customizable lids around.
+The Trenches Icon Hydro is perfect for men who lead an active lifestyle.
 If you’re searching for a hat that’s equally at home on a sunny beach, spray-drenched raft trip, or an urban cafe, this is the one.

 Melin makes this hat in a load of configurations, styles, and sizes, each made from lightweight, breathable material that floats on water and has a hidden image that’s only visible when wet.
 It also has a crushable front panel which makes it perfect for people on the go.